Why Can’t I Create New Notes in Evernote?

 • Permanently delete notes to free up space

-2. Check the Notebook Limit: Ensure you only have one notebook in your account.
+2. Check the Notebook Limit: Ensure you have not exceeded the notebook limit.

-• If you have multiple notebooks, move all notes to a single notebook, then delete the extras.
+• If you have too many notebooks, you can merge them by moving your notes, then delete the extras.

 If you're a paid user experiencing issues: